perplexedMurfy/MarieAssembler/Readme.md

 ### Linux
 #### Commandline
  * Run `build_linux.sh` from your commandline
-   * This require gcc installed
+   * This requires that gcc is installed
 	 * The output will be in `bin/`

 ## Command Line Usage